unixorn/awesome-zsh-plugins/README.md

 * [zeit](https://github.com/zeit/zeit.zsh-theme) - Optimized for dark backgrounds, includes `git` status information.
 * [zero](https://github.com/arlimus/zero.zsh) - Zero is both a plugin and a theme.
 See the github page for installation details.
 * [zflai](https://github.com/zdharma/zflai) - A fast logging framework for ZSH.
+* [zfzf](https://github.com/b0o/zfzf) - A fzf-powered file picker for ZSH which allows you to quickly navigate the directory hierarchy.
 * [zgdbm](https://github.com/zdharma/zgdbm) - Adds GDBM as a plugin.
 * [zgen-compinit-tweak](https://github.com/seletskiy/zsh-zgen-compinit-tweak) - Make compinit run only once after all loading is done by [zgen](https://github.com/tarjoilija/zgen).
 * [zhooks](https://github.com/agkozak/zhooks) - Displays the contents of any ZSH hook arrays and the code of any hook functions that have been defined.
 Useful for debugging.